Abdurrahmans/IRIS-FLOWER-CLASSIFICATION/README.md

 Predicted Attribute: Different Species of Iris plant.

 ## Purpose
 The purpose of this project was to gain introductory exposure to Machine Learning Classification concepts along with data visualization.
-The project makes heavy use of Scikit-Learn, Pandas and Data Visualization Libraries.
+The project makes heavy use of Scikit-Learn, Pandas and Data Visualization Librariesand algorithm Support vector.